-Title Criteria Name and Experience Independence Criteria Number of Other Public Companies in Which the Individual is Concurrently Serving as an Remuneration Committee Member Indepen dent Director Chia Ying Ma (Convener) The individual had experience as an instructor or higher position in a public or private junior college, college or university and work experience in the areas of commerce, law, finance, or accounting, or otherwise necessary for the business of the company.
-Please refer to "Information on Directors and Supervisors" on pages 10-13 of this annual report for the main professional qualifications and experience.
+Title Criteria Professional Qualification and Experience Independence Criteria Number of Other Public Companies in Which the Individual is Concurrently Serving as an Remuneration Committee Member Independent Director Chia Ying Ma (Convener) The individual had experience as an instructor or higher position in a public or private junior college, college or university and work experience in the areas of commerce, law, finance, or accounting, or otherwise necessary for the business of the company.
+Please refer to "Information on Directors and Supervisors" on pages 18-19 of this annual report for the main professional qualifications and experience.
 Not been a person of any conditions defined in Article 30 of the Company Act.
 All members are independent directors and their independence is in accordance with the "Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Taiwan Stock Exchange or the Taipei Exchange" 2

-Indepen dent Director Chi Hang Yang Chi Hang Director Chi Heard Director The individual had experience as an instructor or higher position in a public or private junior college, college or university and work experience in the areas of commerce, law, finance, or accounting, or otherwise necessary for the business of the company.
-Please refer to "Information on Directors and Supervisors" on pages 10-13 of this annual report for the main professional qualifications and experience.
-Not been a person of any conditions
+The individual had

+experience as an

+instructor or higher

+position in a public or

+private junior college,

+college or university

+and work experience in

+the areas of commerce,

+law, finance, or

+accounting, or

+otherwise necessary for

+the business of the

+Independent Chi Hang 0

+Director Yang company.
+Please refer to "Information on 0

+Directors and

+Supervisors" on pages

+18-19 of this annual

+report for the main

+professional

+qualifications and

-professional qualifications and experience.
-Not been a person of any conditions
+experience.
+Not been a

-person of any conditions
+person of any

+conditions defined in

-defined in Article 30 of the
+Article 30 of the

 Company Act.

-The individual had work
+The individual had

+work experience

-experience necessary for
+necessary for the

-the business of the
+business of the

 company.
+Please refer

-Please refer to "Information on Directors
+to "Information on

+Directors and

-Indepen and Supervisors" on pages
+Supervisors" on pages

-dent Jerome 10-13 of this annual report
+Independent Jerome 18-19 of this annual 0

+Director Shen 0

-Director Shen for the main professional
+report for the main

+professional

 qualifications and

 experience.
 Not been a

-person of any conditions defined in Article 30 of the
+person of any

+conditions defined in

+Article 30 of the

 Company Act.